 Prague Astronomical Clock

-Prague Astronomical Clock is one of the most famous tourist attractions in the city.
-It is currently the third oldest clock in the world, and the oldest astronomical clock still in operation today.
+Prague’s Astronomical Clock is one of the city’s most famous tourist attractions.
+It is currently the third-oldest clock in the world and the oldest astronomical clock still in operation.

 The clock was built in the 15th century.
 The functioning of the astronomical clock, its indices, chimes, bells, and the movements of its statues are controlled by the original iron object within it.

-You can take wonderful pictures of the statues, and you can climb to the top of the tower to witness the most beautiful panoramic views of Prague.
+You can take beautiful pictures of the statues and climb to the top of the tower to witness Prague’s most beautiful panoramic views.

 Vitus Cathedral

 St. Vitus Cathedral is one of the most visited attractions in the city.
-The cathedral is the seat of the Archbishop of Prague, and it is also home to the tombs of numerous saints and three Bohemian kings.
+The cathedral is the seat of the Archbishop of Prague and is also home to the tombs of numerous saints and three Bohemian kings.

-The construction of the magnificent cathedral started in 1344 and it took 600 years to build.
+The construction of the magnificent cathedral started in 1344, and it took 600 years to build.
 It is one of the wealthiest churches in Europe.
-Inside St. Vitus Cathedral, you will see the baroque silver tomb of St. John of Nepochem and stunning Art Nouveau stained glass.
-You can also climb up the cathedral’s 97-meter main tower for splendid views over Prague.
+Inside St. Vitus Cathedral, you will see the extravagant silver tomb of St. John of Nepochem and stunning Art Nouveau stained glass.
+You can also climb up the cathedral’s 97-meter central tower for splendid views over Prague.

 The Prague Zoo

-The Prague Zoo is one of the most important tourist attractions in Prague city and one of the top 10 zoos in the world.
-The zoo was opened in 1931, and it is located in the Troja suburbs just a short distance north of the city centre.
+The Prague Zoo is one of Prague’s most important tourist attractions and one of the top 10 zoos in the world.
+It opened in 1931 and is located in the Troja suburbs, just a short distance from the city centre.

-The Prague Zoo includes more than 4,200 animals representing 650 species.
+The Prague Zoo includes more than 4,200 animals, representing 650 species.
 Some of which are considered close to extinction.
-You can ride a chairlift with great views of many of the animal enclosures, as well as visit the huge giraffe exhibit, and the steamy indoor tropical jungle.
+You can ride a chairlift with great views of many of the animal enclosures and visit the huge giraffe exhibit and the steamy indoor tropical jungle.

 Prague Castle

 Prague Castle is the most visited attraction in Prague.
-It is located in the Hradcany district and it was in the old days the home of Bohemia’s Kings.
-Now, the castle is the official residence of the Czech Republic’s President.
+It is located in the Hradcany district and was once the home of Bohemia’s Kings.
+Today, the castle is the official residence of the Czech Republic’s President.

-Prague Castle was built in 870 AD.
-It was built in a magnificent architectural style and it contains many buildings inside the castle walls like St. Vitus Cathedral, St. George’s Basilica, the Old Royal Palace, and the Golden Lane.
-At night, you can find a great spot to enjoy the castle lights that you will love seeing.
+Prague Castle was built in 870 AD in a magnificent architectural style.
+Inside the castle walls, there are many buildings, such as St. Vitus Cathedral, St. George’s Basilica, the Old Royal Palace, and the Golden Lane.
+You can find a great spot to enjoy the castle lights at night, which you will love seeing.

 The National Museum

-Another famous place in Prague is the national museum, which contains many collections from many fields like mineralogy, zoology, anthropology, and archaeology.
+Another famous place in Prague is the National Museum, which contains collections from many fields, such as mineralogy, zoology, anthropology, and archaeology.
 It is known as the oldest museum in the Czech Republic.
-It was founded in the 19th century and then it moved to its current location in 1891.
+It was founded in the 19th century and moved to its current location in 1891.

 Nicolas Church

 St. Nicolas Church is located in the Old Town.
-It was built by Jesuits in the 18th century and it is a great example of the Baroque style.
-When you enter the church, you will see the spending 19th-century interior design and there is also a large Baroque painting by a famous Czech artist called Karel Skreta.
+Jesuits built it in the 18th century, and it is an excellent example of the Baroque style.
+When you enter the church, you will see the lavish 19th-century interior design and a sizeable Baroque painting by a famous Czech artist named Karel Skreta.

-Also, the church has a tower bell, where you can climb and see a fantastic view of the city.
+The church also has a tower bell, which you can climb to see a fantastic city view.
 While you visit the church, you can attend one of the beautiful concerts held there and enjoy a great time.

 The Petrin Lookout Tower

-It was built in 1891 and it was named after the hill it is standing on.
-It is about 64 meters high and the tower is a smaller version of the Eiffel Tower in Paris.
-You can either climb to the hill which will take about 30 minutes or take the funicular railway and when you reach the tower, you will climb 299 steps till you reach the top.
-From the top, you will see a beautiful view of Prague and its lovely buildings.
+It was built in 1891 and named after the hill it stands on.
+It is about 64 meters high and is a smaller version of the Eiffel Tower in Paris.
+You can climb to the mountain, which will take about 30 minutes, or take the funicular railway.
+You will climb 299 steps to the top when you reach the tower.
+You will see a beautiful view of the city and its lovely buildings from the top.

 Prague Municipal House

-The Prague Municipal House was built in 1912.
-It contains many collections of Art Nouveau, and it also includes the most important concert hall in Prague, which is called Smetana Hall.
+The Prague Municipal House, built in 1912, contains many collections of Art Nouveau and the city’s most important concert hall, Smetana Hall.

 The façade is decorated with a moral on the arch above the second-floor balcony.
-You will see the lovely interior design and besides that the stained glass windows and there are restaurants and cafes that you can enjoy sitting in.
+Inside, you will find lovely interior design, stained glass windows, and restaurants and cafes.

 Prague National Theatre

-Prague National Theatre is located on the banks of the River Vltara.
-It is the perfect place for art lovers and there you will see opera and ballet performances.
+Prague National Theatre is located on the banks of the River Vltava.
+It is the perfect place for art lovers and you can see opera and ballet performances there.
 It was opened in 1881 as a symbol of Czech national identity.
-The theatre has been renewed and stands as a monument to the city’s rich talent and cultural significance.
+The theatre has been renewed and is a monument to the city’s rich talent and cultural significance.

-Visrad Castle stands high above the Vltava River overlooking Prague City.
-It is known as Upper Castle or Castle on the Heights.
-It was founded in the 10th century.
+Visegrad Castle, founded in the 10th century, stands high above the Vltava River, overlooking Prague City.
+It is also known as Upper Castle or Castle on the Heights.

-There are many landmarks inside the castle, including the Church of St. Peter and St. Paul, as well as a cemetery in Sirad, where the remains of many famous Czechs were buried over time.
-There is also the Saint Martin lobby which is the oldest in the Czech Republic, dating back to the 11th century.
+Many landmarks are inside the castle, including the Church of St. Peter and St. Paul.
+There is also a cemetery in Sirad, where the remains of many famous Czechs were buried over time.
+The Saint Martin lobby, the oldest in the Czech Republic, dates back to the 11th century.

 Church of the Virgin Mary before Tin